Bolas (horse): 1994: three-year-old season

 On her first appearance as a three-year-old Bolas contested the Listed Cheshire Oaks (a trial race for The Oaks) over one mile three and a half furlongsat Chester Racecourse on 4 May.
 She was made the 5/1 third choice behind the May Hill Stakes winner Hawajiss and State Crystal in an eight-runner field.
 Bolas took the lead before half way and kept on well when challenged in the straight to win by one and three quarter lengths from State Crystal with seven lengths back to Hawajiss in third.
 The filly had never been entered in the Eprom Oaks but at Royal Ascot in June she was stepped up in class for the Group 2 Ribblesdale Stakes.
 In a nine-runner field she was made the 3/1 favourite ahead of Spot Prize (second in the Musidora Stakes), Munnaya (Lingfield Oaks Trial) and Gothic Dream.
-Bolas took the lead a after a furlong and was never seriously challenged, winning by five lengths and three quarters of a length from Gothic Dream and Pearl Kite.
+Bolas took the lead after a furlong and was never seriously challenged, winning by five lengths and three quarters of a length from Gothic Dream and Pearl Kite.

 On 9 July Bolas was sent to Ireland and moved up to Group 1 class for the Irish Oaks on soft ground at the Curragh Racecourse.
 She was made the 5/2 favourite ahead of the Epsom Oaks runner-up Wind In Her Hair who was trained by Barry Hills' son John and ridden by another of his sons Richard.
 Hawajiss and Gothic Dream where again in opposition, while the other six runners included Bulaxie (Fred Darling Stakes, Lupe Stakes) as well as the French challengers Her Ladyship (second in the Prix de Diane) and Bonash (Prix de Malleret).
 In another front-running performance, Bolas took the lead from the start and was never headed, keeping on well in the straight to come home two lengths clear of Hawajiss with Gothic Dream in third.

 After three consecutive victories against her own generation Bolas was matched against older fillies and mares in the Yorkshire Oaks on 17 August and started 6/5 favourite in a seven-runner field.
 She attempted to make all the running but was overtaken three furlongs from the finish and was eased down by Eddery to finish fifth, more than ten lengths behind the five-year-old winner Only Royale.
 After a break of two and a half months Bolas ended her racing career with a trip to the United States to contest the Breeders' Cup Turf at Churchill Downs on 5 November.
 She started at odds of 9.5/1 but after racing in second place she dropped away in the last half mile and finished tailed-off behind Tikkanen.